Yilun0221/Making-Hard-Decisions-Which-Stores-To-Close-/NYC_Visualization_Code/readme.md

-This folder contains code and figures for visualizing data for NYC.
+This folder contains code for visualizing data for NYC.